-(3) Baker Bros.
+(2) Baker Bros.
 Advisors LP is the investment adviser to 667, L.P., Baker Brothers Life Sciences, L.P. and 14159 L.P. ("Baker Funds").
 Baker Bros.
 Advisors (GP), LLC is the sole general partner of Baker Bros.
 Advisors LP.
-Julian C. Baker and Felix J. Baker are the principals of Baker Bros.
+Julian C. Baker and

+Felix J. Baker are the principals of Baker Bros.
 Advisors (GP), LLC.
 The address for Baker Bros.
 Advisors LP, the Baker Funds, Julian C. Baker and Felix J. Baker is 667 Madison Avenue, 21st Floor, New York, New York 10065.
-Pursuant to the amended and restated management agreements, as amended, among the Baker Bros.
-Advisors LP, the Baker Funds and their respective general partners, Baker Bros.
+Pursuant to the management agreements, as amended, among Baker Bros.
+Advisors LP, the Baker Funds and their respective general partners, the Baker Funds' respective general partners relinquished to Baker Bros.
+Advisors LP all discretion and authority with respect to the investment and voting power of the securities held by the Baker Funds, and thus Baker Bros.
 Advisors LP has complete and unlimited discretion and authority with respect to the Baker Funds' investments and voting power over investments.
-According to an amended Schedule 13D filed March 17, 2016 and Form 4 filed April 4, 2016, the total number of shares of our common stock beneficially owned includes shares directly held as follows:
+According to an amended Schedule 13D filed February 22, 2017 and Forms 4 filed February 22, 2017 and April 4, 2017, the total number of shares of our common stock beneficially owned includes shares directly held as follows:

 Holder Shares

-667, L.P 3,283,422
+667, L.P 4,277,539

-Baker Brothers Life Sciences, L.P.
-19,681,756
+Baker Brothers Life Sciences, L.P 29,065,235

-14159, L.P 457,491
+14159, L.P 690,677

-Julian C. Baker 134,423
+Julian C. Baker 135,192

 Felix J. Baker 61,049

 Entities affiliated with Julian C. Baker and Felix J. Baker 48,520

 Pursuant to an agreement between Baker Bros.
 Advisors LP and Julian C. Baker, Baker Bros.
-Advisors LP has sole voting and dispositive power with respect to 75,791 shares owned directly by Julian C. Baker that were received by Mr. Baker either upon exercise of options or in lieu of cash fees in connection with serving as a member of our Board of Directors and with respect to 170,000 shares subject to options exercisable within 60 days of April 8, 2016 that are held by Julian C. Baker and that are included in the number of shares shown as beneficially owned.
+Advisors LP has sole voting and dispositive power with respect to 76,560 shares owned directly by Julian C. Baker that were received by Mr. Baker either upon exercise of options or in lieu of cash fees in connection with serving as a member of our Board of Directors and with respect to 185,000 shares subject to options exercisable within 60 days of April 7, 2017 that are held by Julian C. Baker and that are included in the number of shares shown as beneficially owned.